Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

-Nearly every "bad" thing has a counterpart "good" role and the bacteria, Psudomonas syringae, is no exception.
-For eons agriculturalists have fought what they call "black speck" on tomatoes and other crops, without realizing that the bacteria that causes it is a seminal creator of rain.
-In other words, we've been killing the precipitation-making bacteria so crops can thrive, while simultaneously reducing our chances for rain, sleet, and snow.
+Nearly every "bad" thing has a counterpart "good" role and the bacteria.
+Pseudomonas syringae is no exception.
+For eons, agriculturalists have fought what they call "black speck" on tomatoes and other crops without realizing that the bacteria they thought caused it is a seminal creator of rain.
+In other words, we've been killing the precipitation-making bacteria so crops can thrive while simultaneously reducing our chances for rain, sleet, and snow.

-Dr. Lindow, a plant pathologist at UC Berkeley, is credited with the first identification of P. syringae as a biological ice nucleator in the 1970s, during his graduate studies.
+During his graduate studies, Dr. Lindow, a plant pathologist at UC Berkeley, is credited with first identifying P. syringae as a biological ice nucleator in the 1970s.
 He discovered that the bacteria produces an "ina protein" (ice nucleation active) that causes water to freeze, which softens a plant's skin, so the bacteria can dig under it to suck its juices.
 But the freezing action doesn't stop there.
 Wherever the bacteria goes, it carries that freezing action with it.

-Recent studies of meteorologists and plant pathologists are proving that the bacteria plays a crucial role in the formation of all forms of precipitation (raindrops, hailstones, and snow).
+Recent studies by meteorologists and plant pathologists prove that P. syringae plays a crucial role in forming all forms of precipitation (raindrops, hailstones, and snow).
 In 1982 Russell Schnell, attending the University of Colorado at the time, noted that a tea plantation in Western Kenya was having hailstorms 132 days of the year.
 He discovered that the hail was forming around tiny particles carrying P. syringae that were kicked up by tea pickers in the fields.

 How Rain Forms

-In 2008 a microbiologist at Louisiana State University discovered that 70-100% of ice nucleators in snow freshly fallen in Montana and Antarctica were biological.
+In 2008, a microbiologist at Louisiana State University discovered that 70-100% of ice nucleators in snow freshly fallen in Montana and Antarctica were biological.
 In May 2012, a researcher at Montana State University found high concentrations of bacteria in hailstones that had fallen on campus.
-Based on this and additional evidence gathered, scientists are now wondering if there might be an entire ecosystem of rain-making bacteria living and reproducing up in the stratosphere.
+Based on this and additional evidence, scientists are now wondering if there might be an entire ecosystem of rain-making bacteria living and reproducing up in the stratosphere.

-Most of the research so far has been carried out by plant biologists, however their results are reviving the interest of atmospheric physicists.
-At least 30 scientists worldwide are currently researching the role of bacteria in forming rain.
+Most of the research so far has been carried out by plant biologists; however, their results are reviving the interest of atmospheric physicists.
+At least 30 scientists worldwide are researching bacteria's role in forming rain.
 They are speculating about the possibility of directing the fall of precipitation by deliberate production of known biological ice nucleators like P. syringae.

 If the bacteria were "grown" in dry locations, wind would carry colonies high, where P. syringae could act as the coolant around which water vapor condenses into raindrops (or hail).
-Although rain also forms around dust motes, volcanic ash, and salt particles when it's cold enough, P. syringae cools vapor into precipitation at higher temperatures, because of its ina protein.
-A single bacterium, according to Dr. Snow at the University of Montana, can make enough protein to nucleate 1000 snow crystals.
+Although rain also forms around dust motes, volcanic ash, and salt particles when it's cold enough, P. syringae cools vapor into precipitation at higher temperatures because of its ina protein.
+According to Dr. Snow at the University of Montana, a single bacterium can make enough protein to nucleate 1000 snow crystals.

 They decided that the bacterium mutates and adapts quickly to get around obstacles placed in its way.
 These scientists warn the world that, ". . . new pathogen variants with increased virulence are spreading around the globe unobserved, presenting a potential threat to biosecurity."

 Their solution is to break down the "pathogen" even more, to identify its features more minutely, to find out where it came from, where it's spreading to, what can be done to interfere with the spread, and/or try to create tomatoes that are more resistant.
-Of all of these options, it appears to me that only the last one has validity . . . as long as there is other food that will let the bacterial colonies thrive.
+Of all of these options, it appears to me that only the last one has validity . . . as long as the bacterial colonies can grow elsewhere.

-Fortunately, there are many alternatives.
-The tea plant is one of 50 other host plants that agriculturalists have identified so far (tobacco, olives, beans, rice are others).
+Fortunately, there are many alternative plants for P. syringae to feed on.
+The tea plant is one of 50 others that agriculturalists have identified so far (tobacco, olives, beans, rice are others).
 The result of biological ice nucleators colonizing on tea is called "bacterial shoot blight disease," but the process is essentially the same as what happens with the tomato plant.